ocaml/dune/doc/dune-files.rst

   is useful whenever a library is shadowed by a local module.
 The library may then still be accessible via this root module

+- ``(ctypes <ctypes stanza>)`` instructs dune to use ctypes stubgen to process your type and function descriptions for binding system libraries, vendored libraries, or other foreign code.
+See :ref:`ctypes-stubgen` for a full reference.

 Note that when binding C libraries, dune doesn't provide special support for tools such as ``pkg-config``, however it integrates easily with :ref:`configurator` by